nomadicGopher/HackerRank_and_Exercism/BASH/README.md

-Linux Shell challenges will go here :)
+In this folder you will find Linux BASH challenges from HackerRank.